 Playing age-appropriate games with your Husky puppy is the best way to forge a solid and trusting bond.
 Playing also teaches your Husky that focusing on you is positive and rewarding.
 Your Husky learns you are the provider of fun and rewards, which will significantly help loose lead walking and recall training!

 The Siberian Husky is a fantastic dog and will bring you years of fun and companionship.
 However, they do need mental stimulation as well as physical exercise.
-A bored Husky will show undesirable behaviors, so it’s essential to make sure that you play engaging games with your Husky.
+A bored Husky will show undesirable behaviours, so it’s essential to make sure that you play engaging games with your Husky.

 I hope you have found this article helpful.